bharat710/Client-Server-communication-System/README.md

 A C program that implements a server-client model, where the server listens for requests from clients, performs the requested operation, and sends the result back to the client.
-The program uses shared memory for communication between the server and clients
+The program uses shared memory for communication between the server and clients.